Find Affordable College Courses

 Rock Hill, SC

 A rank of #5 on this year’s list means Winthrop University is a great place for English language and literature students working on their master’s degree.
-Located in the city of Rock Hill, Winthrop is a public school with a moderately-sized student population.
+Located in the city of Rock Hill, Winthrop is a public college with a medium-sized student population.

 Women make up 57% of the English language and literature majors at the school.